cbhacks/drnsf/README.md

  * Avoid exceeding 80 columns in width.
 Hardwrap if necessary.
  * Use UNIX-style line-endings (LF, not CRLF or CR).
  * Ensure there is a blank line at the end of every source and header file.
+ * When two comma-separated values exist on the same line, place a space after the comma.

 These are only guidelines.
 Following them keeps the code clean and consistent, but try not to let them get in the way of contribution.
 Misformatted code can